FreeCAD/DevelopersHandbook/howtousevscode.md

 **NOTE:** Don't use the restart button.
 It only restarts the selected debugger, which definitely is not what you want.
 Instead press the stop button (which stops both debuggers) and launch again.

 **NOTE:** During the build process all the python files in the source tree get copied (yes simply copied) to the build directory.
 You need to place breakpoints in the files inside `build/` otherwise the debugger won't pick them up.
 This does not apply to cpp files, with those simply place the breakpoints inside the source tree `src/`.

-**TIP:** You can change the launch target in the bottom left corner.
-This is useful in case you want to debug the tests executable for example.
-To do that click `[FreeCADMain]` and select `[Tests_run]` from the dropdown.

 ## Running tests